Here’s an important stat that you’ve probably never heard: about half of adults hospitalized with the flu also have heart disease.

 It’s usually most effective (and recommended) to get your flu vaccine in September or October.
 However, you can even get it as late as January or February if need be.

 Certain flu shots are approved for people as young as six months old.
-There are also flu shots designed specifically for those ages 65 and older.
-A nasal spray flu vaccine may be the best option for some — this method is approved for non-pregnant people ages 2-49 without certain medical conditions.
-The Centers for Disease Control and Prevention (CDC) provides this helpful resource outlining which vaccines are best for which types of people.
+There are also high dose flu vaccines designed specifically for those ages 65 and older.
+The Centers for Disease Control and Prevention (CDC) advise that people with underlying health conditions, including cardiovascular disease, should discuss the use of the nasal spray live vaccine (LAIV4) with their health care provider.
+The CDC also provides this helpful resource outlining which vaccines are best for which groups of people.

 There are certain conditions, such as severe egg allergies and Guillain-Barré syndrome, that might make a flu vaccine more risky.
 “In those rare situations, it is best to discuss your options with your physician to make a shared decision,” Dr. Moukabary advised.